erithobra/sequelize-associations/README.md

 #### Bulk Delete exiting Data

-If you look at the data in `Users` and `Fruits` tables, you'll see that there is a lot of duplication.
+If you look at the data in `Fruits` tables, you'll see that there is a lot of duplication.

 ```
 fruits_dev=# select * from "Fruits"fruits_dev-# ; id |  name  | color  | readyToEat |         createdAt          |         updatedAt          | userId----+--------+--------+------------+----------------------------+----------------------------+--------  3 | banana | yellow | t          | 2020-06-11 08:56:21.261-07 | 2020-06-11 08:56:21.261-07 |  4 | Grapes | green  | t          | 2020-06-11 11:38:09.263-07 | 2020-06-11 11:38:09.263-07 |  2 | pear12 | green  | f          | 2020-06-11 08:56:21.261-07 | 2020-06-11 12:16:42.964-07 |  5 | apple  | red    | t          | 2020-06-11 08:56:21.261-07 | 2020-06-11 08:56:21.261-07 |      1  6 | pear   | green  | f          | 2020-06-11 08:56:21.261-07 | 2020-06-11 08:56:21.261-07 |      2  7 | banana | yellow | t          | 2020-06-11 08:56:21.261-07 | 2020-06-11 08:56:21.261-07 |      3(6 rows)